 Descriptions of Sample Delivery Methods

-Single fluid “Rayleigh Jets” can be used for experiments in which larger diameter, >20 microns, and high flow rate are acceptable.
-These jets are often used for pump-probe spectroscopies at the XPP endstation in a recirculating system.
-They can also be operated in vacuum without recirculation however their reliability is much higher outside of vacuum.
+Single fluid “Rayleigh Jets” can be used for experiments in which larger diameter, >20 micrometers, jets with high flow rates are acceptable.
+These jets are often used for pump-probe spectroscopies at the XPP and XCS endstations with a recirculating system in a helium enclosure.
+They can also be operated in vacuum without recirculation however their reliability is much higher at pressures closer to atmospheric.
 The nozzles are made of straight walled polished quartz tubing but other materials are available.
 These jets are fairly reliable and users are usually able to operate on their own after a short training session.

 Gas Accelerated, GDVN, or flow focused jets can be made much smaller than single fluid nozzles.
-They are commonly operated in vacuum for serial crystallography experiments – the reduced jet diameter, 1 to 4 microns reduces the background scatter.
+They are commonly operated in vacuum for serial crystallography experiments – the reduced jet diameter, 1 to 10 micrometers reduces the background scatter.
 Flow rates can be as low as 10 microliters per minute but typically these nozzles are run at 20 microliters per minute in order to get longer, more stable jets for the experiments.

 - >10 micrometers.
-Straight walled nozzles are used to make sheets from 13 microns thick and larger.
+Straight walled nozzles are used to make sheets from 13 micrometers thick and larger.
 As with cylindrical jets, these have fairly high flow rate and are operated in ambient conditions.